singhcoderX/Brownie/README.md

 Following datasets will be used:-
 The details  of candidates which contain:
-The promises made vs promises kept
+The promises made vs promises kept,
-Attendance in house
+Attendance in house,
-Criminal records
+Criminal records ,
-Fund utilisation
+Fund utilisation,
-Questions asked in the house
+Questions asked in the house,

 A data set of Aadhar card(containing fingerprints) and voter ID card to validate the students.

 Technology we would be using:-